nod-ai/shark-ai/docs/tune_sdxl.md

 ## Precompile the model
-Create and run docker
+Create and run docker.

 For more details, refer instructions at [here](https://github.com/nod-ai/SHARK-MLPERF/tree/staging-v5.1/code/stable-diffusion-xl#amd-mlperf-inference-docker-container-setup)

 Run precompilation script from docker (you should be at directory: `/mlperf/harness`):

 ```shell
 IREE_BUILD_MP_CONTEXT="fork" ./precompile_model_shortfin.sh --td_spec attention_and_matmul_spec_gfx942_MI325.mlir --model_json sdxl_config_fp8_sched_unet_bs2.json --model_weights $PWD/new_weight
 ```

-It will generate model and compile it at directory: `new_weight` You should see files in directory `new_weight` something similar to following:
+It will generate model and compile it at directory: `new_weight`.

+You should see files in directory `new_weight` something similar to following:

 ```shell
 ./bin/sdxl/stable_diffusion_xl_base_1_0_scheduled_unet_bs2_64_1024x1024_fp8_amdgpu-gfx942.vmfb
 ./bin/sdxl/stable_diffusion_xl_base_1_0_vae_bs1_1024x1024_fp16_amdgpu-gfx942.vmfb